pentzzsolt/sass-is-int/README.md

 ## Acknowledgments

+* Big thank you to [PurpleBooth](https://github.com/PurpleBooth) for [this lovely README template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)!
 * [Legends tell](https://stackoverflow.com/questions/10669351/test-if-value-is-an-integer-in-sass) that the wonderful [Chris Eppstein](https://twitter.com/chriseppstein) is the original author of this solution.
 He's awesome and you should follow him on Twitter.